Dayton's Locally-Owned Cash Home Buyer · BBB Accredited · 5-Star Rated

 Last updated: February 2025

-Most housing market reports are written about national trends that don't apply to Dayton, or about Columbus's suburbs that don't reflect what's happening here.
-Dayton is its own market — slower appreciating, more income-sensitive, more dependent on the manufacturing and healthcare sectors than on tech or finance.
-What's true in Austin or Phoenix has almost nothing to do with what's happening on Harrison Township Road or in the East Dayton.
+Most housing market reports are written about national trends that don't apply to Dayton, or about Columbus's or Cincinnati's suburbs that don't reflect what's happening here.
+Dayton is its own market — slower appreciating, more income-sensitive, more dependent on Wright-Patterson AFB, healthcare, and legacy manufacturing than on tech or finance.
+What's true in Austin or Phoenix has almost nothing to do with what's happening in Riverside, Huber Heights, or along the Great Miami River corridor.

 This guide is written specifically for Montgomery County homeowners who want to understand what the market actually looks like right now — not what it looks like on a national real estate app that aggregates your neighborhood with completely different sub-markets.